Difegue/LANraragi/tools/Documentation/installing-lanraragi/jail.md

 ## Installing LANraragi

 This step is effectively the same as when [installing from source](https://sugoi.gitbook.io/lanraragi/installing-lanraragi/source).
-Depending on how you build your jail you might already have a place to put your installation, else I recommend conforming to Unix standards.
+Depending on how you have built your jail you might already have a place to put your installation, else I recommend conforming to Unix standards.

 ```sh
 mkdir /usr/local/etc/LANraragi